fogfish/dynamo/README.md

 )

 //
-// Create dynamodb client and bind it with the table
+// Create dynamodb client and bind it with the table.
+// The client is type-safe and support I/O with a single type (e.g. Person).
-// Use URI notation to specify the diver (ddb://) and the table (/my-table) db := keyval.Must(keyval.New[Person]("ddb:///my-table"))
+// Use URI notation to specify the diver (ddb://) and the table (/my-table). db := keyval.Must( keyval.New[Person](
+    dynamo.WithURI("ddb:///my-table"),
+  ),
+)

 //
 // Write the struct with Put